ScottLogic/practitioners-guides/_pages/a-practitioners-guides-guide.md

 To create a Practitioners Guide you should:
 - fork the GitHub repo and clone the project.
-- create a file in the _pages directory 'my-practitioners-guide.md'.
+- create a markdown file in the _pages directory 'my-practitioners-guide.md'.
 - create a folder in the media directory 'my-practitioners-guide' where you can upload images.
 - upload a profile picture to your directory, preferably 64px x 64px, e.g. profile.png (file type is not important).
 - add the following code snipped to your markdown (md) file and you're then good to go: